-From Table 1, the path planned by human shows better performance in the duration of encountering at least 3 ships.
+The path planned by humans shows better performance in the duration of encountering at least three ships.
 This result is reasonable since the human keeps receiving real-time information and has more flexibility in the control of the ship.
 The human can change the speed of the ship to drive through risky areas quickly, and the real-time information also helps the human to modify the plan according to the situation.

 Currently, this algorithm does not satisfy the real-time requirement.
-It takes around 16 minutes and 40 seconds for a gaming laptop to generate a plan in such a complex environment in the test case.
-The code is written in Python, and the calculation is done by an AMD Ryzen 7 5800H CPU with 3.20 GHz speed and 16 GB RAM.
-During the planning, the risk value at each vertex is the sum of the risk value by each target ship, and the risk value of each target ship is calculated in parallel by 16 threads.
+It takes over 16 min for a gaming laptop to generate a plan in such a complex environment in the test case.
+The code is written in PYTHON, and the calculation is done by an AMD Ryzen 7 5800H CPU with 3.20 GHz speed and 16 GB RAM.
+During the planning, the risk value at each vertex is the sum of the risk value of each target ship, and the risk value of each target ship is calculated in parallel by 16 threads.
 The complexity of the proposed algorithm grows linearly with the number of ships.
 In the test case, there are more than 200 ships in this area, and over 50 of them are moving.
 Future studies on intention modeling and risk assessment are needed to improve the efficiency of the algorithm.